TomerRaitsis/TomerRaitsis/README.md

 # 💫 About Me:
 I am a third-year software engineering student with a background in various programming languages such as C/C++, Python, Java, and more.
-I have been continuously working on improving my skills and knowledge since I started studying.<br><br>
+I have been continuously working on improving my skills and knowledge since I started studying.<br>

 I am a highly motivated and detail-oriented individual, always striving to deliver the best results in everything I do.
 I enjoy working on challenging projects and collaborating with others to create innovative solutions.
-My problem-solving skills, combined with my creativity, allow me to approach tasks from different angles, leading to unique and effective solutions.<br><br>
+My problem-solving skills, combined with my creativity, allow me to approach tasks from different angles, leading to unique and effective solutions.<br>

 Apart from programming, I also have a keen interest in technology and AI.
 I have participated in several online courses and hackathons, honing my skills and learning new technologies.
 I believe that continuous learning is key to success in the fast-paced tech industry, and I am always eager to learn something new.<br>